 quality of life

-Patient representative Pascale Burmester from Germany has been interviewed by Dr Jens Panse about the meaning of the AA and PNH specific Quality of Life Questionnaire.
-Watch the video for more information!
+Patient representative Pascale Burmester from Germany was interviewed by Dr Jens Panse about the meaning of the AA and PNH specific Quality of Life Questionnaire (QLQ -AA/PNH 54).
+Watch the video of the interview for more information!
 Subtitles are available in different languages.
 Please select a language in the settings of the video.

-There are some Quality of life questionnaire for patients with AA and/or PNH.
-We would like to know how you have been feeling recently.
-Please try to answer as many of the questions as possible by ticking one of the four boxes.
+Here is the current QLQ AA/PNH 54 quality of life questionnaire for patients with AA and/or PNH which measures how they have been feeling recently.
+Patients are asked to try to answer as many of the questions as possible by ticking one of the four boxes.
 Download the document with questions here.